Hearing on President-Elect Trump's Proposed Tariffs

 Thank you.

-We are honored to be joined this afternoon by the distinguished lady from the state of Washington, former chair of the New Democrat Coalition and many other honors.
+We are honored to be joined this afternoon by the distinguished lady from the state of Washington, former chair of the New Democratic Coalition, and many other honors.

 Thank you, Congressman Beyer.

-I'm joining today's committee hearing because my constituents in Washington I have a lot of questions and concerns about the incoming president's new sweeping tariff proposals.
+I'm joining today's committee hearing because my constituents in Washington have a lot of questions and concerns about the incoming President's new sweeping tariff proposals.

 I serve on the Ways and Means Committee and the Trade Subcommittee because trade is very, very important to my state's economy.

-More than 40 % of jobs in Washington are tied to trade, ranging from technology products to aircraft and trucks, as well as billions of dollars of agricultural products like seafood and dairy.
+More than 40 percent of jobs in Washington are tied to trade, ranging from technology products to aircraft and trucks, as well as billions of dollars of agricultural products like seafood and dairy.

-To be clear, sometimes using tariffs as a targeted tool can be helpful.
+To be clear, sometimes using tariff as a targeted tool can be helpful.

 Tariffs can be part of a holistic strategy to push back against unfair trade practices of another country and to reduce dependency within our supply chains or to protect American industries that are important for our national security or fighting climate change.